aleksandzavialov/OnixRN651/README.md

 This template only works with the new CLI.
 Make sure you have uninstalled the legacy `react-native-cli` first (`npm uninstall -g react-native-cli`), for the below command to work.
 If you wish to not use `npx`, you can also install the new CLI globally (`npm i -g @react-native-community/cli` or `yarn global add @react-native-community/cli`).

-If you tried the above and still get the *react-native-template-react- native-template-typescript: Not found error*, please try adding the [--ignore-existing](https://github.com/npm/npx#description) flag to the npx call to force npx to ignore any locally installed versions of the CLI.
+If you tried the above and still get the *Not found error*, please try adding the [--ignore-existing](https://github.com/npm/npx#description) flag to the npx call to force npx to ignore any locally installed versions of the CLI.

 Further information can be found here: https://github.com/react-native-community/cli#about